- About Te Aka Whai Ora

 Our application process

-When you submit an application, you will be redirected to Kiwi Health Jobs, our centralised recruitment portal.
-The Kiwi Health Jobs team are here to simplify the recruitment process by providing guidance, answering queries and connecting you to the right people in the Districts that you are most interested to work in.
+When you apply, you will be redirected to Kiwi Health Jobs, our centralised recruitment portal.
+The Kiwi Health Jobs team are here to simplify the recruitment process by providing guidance, answering queries and connecting you to the right people in the Districts where you are most interested in working.

-Kiwi Health Jobs also advertises a wide range of vacancies across the Health Sector, that includes vacancies at public, not-for-profit and private employers.
+Kiwi Health Jobs also advertises a wide range of vacancies across the Health Sector, including vacancies at public, not-for-profit and private employers.